The Son of the House: Theme

 The novel revolves around polygamy, patriarchy in Africa, and the subordinate position which most women are kept in Africa.

 Reception

-A reviewer at Publishers Weekly described the novel as an "...intimate study of the issues facing contemporary Nigeria resonates..." and that "...her masterly storytelling makes this consistently entertaining."
+A reviewer at Publishers Weekly described the novel as an "...intimate study of the issues facing contemporary Nigeria..." and that "...her masterly storytelling makes this consistently entertaining."
 Quill and Quire described it as a "...roller coaster of emotions that Nwabulu experiences with perfectly executed cliffhangers to her chapters."
 CBC Books acknowledged that the "...debut is set against four decades of vibrant Nigeria, celebrating the resilience of women as they navigate and transform what still remains a man's world."
 The novel has been compared to Buchi Emecheta's The Joys of Motherhood.